MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 ## Call your Custom Action from a Trigger

 Once you have created a custom action, it's available for use by all Data Activator users, in all triggers and reflexes.
-To call your custom action, from a trigger, select the “Custom Action” tile in the trigger’s “Act” card, and select your custom action from the list:
+To call your custom action, from a trigger, select the *Custom Action* tile in the trigger’s *Act* card, and select your custom action from the list:

 :::image type="content" source="media/data-activator-detection-conditions/data-activator-detection-conditions-08.png" alt-text="Screenshot of calling a custom action for data activator.":::